Heroin addiction is highly treatable. Proven treatments include medication, behavioral therapy, and supplemental holistic therapies.

 - Loss of purpose in life

-- Loss of spiritual connection to the sense of self
+- Loss of spiritual connection to one’s sense of self

-These short-term side effects can lead to long-term effects and potential dangers of heroin use that include:4
+Long-term effects and potential dangers of heroin use include:4

 - Loss of the menstrual cycle in women